Our knowledge of orthopaedics. Your best health.

 Degenerative Spondylolisthesis

-As we age, general wear and tear causes changes in the spine.
-As we age, the intervertebral disks in the spine lose height, become stiff, and begin to dry out, weaken, and bulge.
-As these disks lose height, the ligaments and joints that hold our vertebrae in proper position begin to weaken.
-In some people, this can create instability and ultimately result in degenerative spondylolisthesis.
+• As these disks lose height, the ligaments and joints that hold our vertebrae in proper position begin to weaken.
+In some people, this can create instability and ultimately result in degenerative spondylolisthesis (DS).

-As the slippage in the spine worsens, the spinal canal can also become narrowed.
-Ultimately, this narrowing and buckling lead to compression of the spinal cord (spinal stenosis).
+• As the slippage in the spine worsens, the spinal canal can also become narrowed.
+Ultimately, this narrowing and buckling can lead to compression of the spinal cord (spinal stenosis).
 Spinal stenosis is a common problem in patients with degenerative spondylolisthesis.

 Degenerative spondylolisthesis